 Daniel’s first monograph, Comparative Reasoning in International Courts and Tribunals (Cambridge University Press 2019) won the European Society of International Law Book Prize in 2020.
 He has published articles in the British Yearbook of International Law, the N.Y.U.
 Journal of International Law & Politics, the Journal of International Dispute Settlement, and the Journal of World Trade & Investment, amongst others.
 Daniel also co-edited Interpretation in International Law (Oxford University Press 2015) with Andrea Bianchi and Matthew Windsor.

 Daniel’s current research focusses on compliance with international legal obligations, exploring how insights from the behavioural social sciences might be used to understand the behaviour of actors in international law.
-His current research project is funded by the Norwegian Research Council as part of the COPIID project and by the Leids Universiteits Fonds.
+His current research is funded by the Norwegian Research Council as part of the COPIID project and by the Leids Universiteits Fonds.

-Daniel is a member of the Board of the European Society of International Law, a member of the Editorial Board of the Leiden Journal of International Law, co-founder and member of the coordinating committee of the ESIL Interest Group on Social Sciences and International Law, and a member of the ISDS Academic Forum.
+Daniel is a member of the Board of the European Society of International Law, a member of the Editorial Board of the Leiden Journal of International Law, a member of the Advisory Board of the International Community Law Review, and a member of the ISDS Academic Forum.
 He also acted as co-rapporteur of the International Law Association Study Group on the Content and Evolution of the Rules of Interpretation.

 At Leiden, Daniel acts as Academic Coordinator for the Adv.
 LLM in International Dispute Settlement and Arbitration.